benscott/scratchpads-training/import/specimens.rst

 -   **Other catalogue numbers**:

-A list (concatenated and separated) of previous or alternate fully qualified catalog numbers or other human-used identifiers for the same Occurrence, whether in the current or any other data set or collection.
+A list (concatenated and separated) of previous or alternate fully qualified catalogue numbers or other human-used identifiers for the same Occurrence, whether in the current or any other data set or collection.

 -   **Remarks**: